neuroailab/physopt-physics-benchmarking/README.md

 Local files will be saved to `[OUTPUT_DIR]/[DBNAME]` and MLflow files will be saved in the `[OUTPUT_DIR]/[DBNAME]/mlruns` subdirectory.

 ### Remote MLflow Tracking Server
 MLflow allows for using a remote Tracking Server.
 Specifically, we use a Postgres database for backend entity storage and an S3 bucket for artifact storage.
 This requires setting up PostgreSQL and Amazon S3 as detailed in the [Setup](#setup) section above.
-The relevant commandline arguments are the port (`--postgres_port`) and database name (`--postgres_dbname`).
-Note that the name "local" is reserved for using local storage.
-Also if the Postgres server is not running on `localhost` you'll need to specify the host (`--postgres_host`).
+The relevant cofig file settings are `HOSTPORT` (format `host:port`)  and `DBNAME` (default: `physopt`).

 ## Configuration
 The default configuration can be found in `physopt/config.py`, which is updated by specifying a YAML configuration file using the `--config` (or `-C`) commandline argument.
 The following are required: